xcube-dev/xcube-viewer/docs/user_guide/analyse.md

 ### Rename

-Place Groups and individial places can also be **renamed** in the Viewer via the according buttons.
+Place Groups and individial places can be **renamed** in the Viewer via the according buttons.

 ### Styling

-Modify both the color and opacity of a Place.
-The selected color will be reflected consistently in the Time Series chart.
+Modify both the color and opacity of a place.
+The selected color will be reflected consistently in the time series chart.

-### Export user-defined places
+### Export

 The geometry of Places created in the Viewer can be exported.
-This can be applied during [the export of statistical data](#export-statistics).
+This can be applied during [the export of time series](#export-time-series).
 To include the geometry information in the export, it must be explicitly selected.

 ![Export](../assets/images/viewer/analysis_timeseries_export.png)